SergioGasquez/esp-rs-devcontainer/README.md

     ```
     ./run-wokwi.sh [debug | release]
     ```
-    > If no argument is passed, `release` will be used as default
+    > If no argument is passed, `release` will be used as default.

 - UI approach: